gkanapathy/notes/content/posts/end-of-the-world.md

 ---
-title: I listened to most of the End of the World podcast
+title: I listened to the End of the World podcast
 ---

 The first three or four episodes are setting up for what existential risk is, why it matters, and what it looks like.
 The remaining ones cover specific types of risk.

-Overall, the series covers the conventional wisdom on this topic well.
-It doesn't challenge or break new ground, but it's fine.
+Overall, it covers the conventional wisdom on this topic well; it doesn't challenge, break new ground, but it's fine.

 ### Episodes 1--3 : Fermi Paradox, Drake Equation, Great Filter, X-Risks

-This sets up the series, and justifies why there's actual evidence that we are at very high risk of going extinct, i.e. why we think there's a Great Filter in our future.
-It's pretty good but I think it should be noted there are a couple of other resolutions to the Fermi Paradox besides the existence of a Great Filter, i.e., there are good reasons that intelligent life is rare.
+This sets up the series, and justifies why we are at very high risk of going extinct, i.e. why we think there's a Great Filter in our future.
+It's pretty good, and the whole point of this series is about this.
+But I think it should be noted there are a couple of other resolutions to the Fermi Paradox that this series doesn't give much attention to.

 Compelling ones to me are: